Which city is cheaper, Hamburg or Athens?

 Let's take a look at the differences and similarities between Hamburg and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-With plenty of landmarks, attractions, and museums, Athens has many famous sights for visitors.
+You'll find many recognizable landmarks that put Athens on the map.
 As a historical capital of the world, this city has countless museums and archeological sites including the famous Acropolis, the National Archaeology Museum, and the Ancient Agora.

-Eat your way through Athens, as it has many local or world renowned restaurants to choose from.
+Athens has long been recognized as a culinary destination with great restaurants.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.

-The nightlife in Athens is well established with world renowned clubs and venues.
+Athens is a destination that you simply have to visit at least once for nightlife.
 There are all-night dance clubs as well as local bars and chill live music venues.

-Athens has a variety of shopping areas worth visiting.
+Athens is a great destination for shopping.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.

-Both Athens and Hamburg are family-friendly destinations.
+Both Athens and Hamburg are high quality family-friendly destinations.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.